 As the mobile world is getting overflowed with new devices and mobile apps, the users’ demand for more innovative features is touching the sky.
 It has become imperative for all the mobile companies to introduce a WOW factor to their operating system for gaining limelight in the market.

 In this constant race of engaging their target audience with convenience and innovations, many a times Google and Apple have been found to get inspired by each others’ ideas and features.
-They, at different instances, have shown that they pick the best features of each other and introduce in their devices – something that is still in practice in the year 2019.
+They, at different instances, have shown that they pick the best features of each other and introduce them in their devices.
+Remember when Tim Cook said he relies on Google Search?
+This give and take of inspiration is something that is still in practice in the year 2019.